AlbertoV5/TouchOSC-Betov5/README.md

 2. Save and recall fader, sends, fx param settings in order to do A B comparissons of multiple parameters as different gain staging or stem fx settings (inspired by Neutron Visual Mixer global A/B/C function).
 3. Figure out or copy quality of life OSC functions like string input, save settings, etc.
 4. Beta testing and feedback :)
+5. Improve banks, workflow, button resets, double taps, add more plugins to the Plugin tab, etc.

 ## Contact